CodingTrain/thecodingtrain.com/CONTRIBUTING.md

 ## Contributing to Coding Train

-Here the types of contributions we are looking for:
+Here are the types of contributions we are looking for:
 - Adding your own creative version of a coding challenge or tutorial (passenger showcase)
 - Porting content from the old website
 - Bug-fixes